gswallow/kubernetes-talk/README.md

 ## Launching a cluster

-There are two []network topologies](https://github.com/kubernetes/kops/blob/master/docs/topology.md): public and private.
+There are two [network topologies](https://github.com/kubernetes/kops/blob/master/docs/topology.md): public and private.
 We will launch a private kubernetes cluster, meaning that all of the nodes -- masters and minions -- will be located within private subnets.
+Kubernetes will create an ELB that provides access to the API server and a bastion SSH host, if configured.
 This is the most secure way to create your own kubernetes cluster.

 We will demonstrate how to launch a cluster [within our own VPC](https://github.com/kubernetes/kops/blob/master/docs/run_in_existing_vpc.md).
 Currently there's a bug in kops 1.6.x where it ignores the tags it's supposed to use to identify shared subnets, so we'll work around that: